Willis Group profit jumps on higher fees, lower tax rate

-July 28 Willis Group Holdings Plc, the world's oldest insurance broker, reported a 21 percent jump in second-quarter profit, helped by a lower tax rate, higher fees from South America and China, and acquisitions.
+Willis Group Holdings Plc WSH.N, the world's oldest insurance broker, reported a 21 percent jump in second-quarter profit, helped by a lower tax rate, higher fees from South America and China, and acquisitions.

-Willis, which has been on the acquisition trail this year, said last month that it would merge with human resources consultancy Towers Watson & Co, joining other brokers looking to tap the lucrative benefits market through deals with human resources consultancies.
+Willis, which has been on the acquisition trail this year, said last month that it would merge with human resources consultancy Towers Watson & Co TW.O, joining other brokers looking to tap the lucrative benefits market through deals with human resources consultancies.

 The company's underlying profit, which excludes acquisition costs and the impact of foreign exchange rates, rose to 58 cents per share in the three months ended June 30 from 48 cents per share a year earlier.